williamjsmail/BITStreamC2/README.md

 - Integrate Powershell obfuscation methods for the PS implant.
 - And much, much, much more.

+## Usage
+Getting started with BITStreamC2 is as easy as running the bsc2.py Python script:
+   '''bash
+   python bsc2.py

 ## Features

 - **Command Fetching**: The implant downloads commands from a server in JSON format.